 In the case of Charleston Lake, the particular geology of the place has not only shaped the landscape and its ecology, it also had an impact on its history.
 The First Nations used the rocks formation of the area for shelter.
 At the end of the 19th century, wealthy citizens built cottages and summerhouses there and Charleston Lake area became a popular vacation destination.
 Then, in the 1950s, the Ontario government began purchasing lands around the lake to protect the surrounding nature.

-The provincial park trails showcase different aspects of the park.
+The trails showcase different aspects of the park.
 Here are the ones I followed:

 Beech Woods Trail

 A 1.8-kilometre loop with an elevation gain of 27 metres.
 I started on this trail simply because it’s the first one I’ve come across.
 The Beech Woods Trail showcases a beech forest and there are interpretive signs along the trail, highlighting the different habitats created by the tall trees in the provincial park.

 The Beech Woods Trail gains elevation from the first few metres, then levels off to wind gently under the trees.
 Without being highly thrilling, the trail is great for a quiet forest hike that is neither too complicated nor too long.

 Hemlock Ridge Trail